ruricolist/serapeum/reference.md

 The recognized definition forms are:

 - `def`, for lexical variables (as with `letrec`)
+- `define-values`, for multiple lexical variables at once.
 - `defun`, for local functions (as with `labels`)
 - `defalias`, to bind values in the function namespace (like `fbindrec*`)
 - `declaim`, to make declarations (as with `declare`)